bhauman/figwheel-main/docs/docs/main_script.md

   [:figwheel.main.async-result/wait 5000])
 ```

-After you run the above example the Clojure process will block for 3
+After you run the above example, the Clojure process will block for 3
-seconds and and then fail with an exception.
+seconds and then fail with an exception.

 ## More details

 The `figwheel.main.async-result/send` and
-`figwheel.main.async-result/throw-ex` functions are single use actions
+`figwheel.main.async-result/throw-ex` functions are single-use actions
 that are only intended to be used in a `--main` script.
 The first
 asynchronous value or exception that is received will unblock the
 process.